amabdulr/CNWG/10-Core Writing Structures.md

    - Organize information in a way that makes it easy to access and understand, with rows and columns clearly labeled.

-   - **Example**: Use headers for each column to clarify the type of data being presented.
+   - **Examples for Clarification (Do Not Analyze):**: Use headers for each column to clarify the type of data being presented.